ragsns/dockeronazure/exercises/ex2/README.md

 ```
 CONTAINER ID        IMAGE                COMMAND                CREATED             STATUS                     PORTS               NAMES
-2fb5ba74f7e4        ragsns/spring-boot   "/bin/sh -c /run.sh"   12 seconds ago      Exited (0) 3 seconds ago                       unruffled_carson
+2fb5ba74f7e4        ragsns/spring-boot   "/bin/sh -c /run.sh"   12 seconds ago      Exited (0) 3 seconds ago                       spring-boot
 ```

-Note that Application self-healing is not supported in simple scenarios.
+As evidenced above Application self-healing is not supported in these simple scenarios not involving orchestrators and/or container services.
 We will look at apects of application self-healing in the context of the same app. which is provided by some of the Docker frameworks on Azure.

 #### Pushing a Docker image